CloudLabsAI-Azure/agentic-ai-lab-files/lab-files/exercise1.md

    ![](./media/ex1img14n.png)

+   > **Note:** Python is sensitive for indentation, please make sure that it will look similar to this

 1. Once updated use **CTRL + S** to save the updated file.

 1. Select **requirement.txt** file and add **requests** package to it as shown.